Up to Here: Singles

+"Get Back Again", which was the lead single for the 2024 reissue, was left off the original album after having been plagued with problems during the recording process.

 Touring

 The Tragically Hip went on tour from June 1989 prior to the album's release.
 The band continued to tour Canada and the US through 1990, and made its first European appearance at a sold-out headlining show in Rotterdam.
 The band gained a reputation for its energetic live shows and the enthusiasm of its fans.

 The band introduced new material while touring which appeared on their next album Road Apples in 1991, along with numerous songs that, at the time, had never been officially released.